Amber Cup Tournament

 The Amber Cup (also known as the Energa Cup for the 2015 edition) was a Polish indoor football tournament which took place in January, when the Polish football league had a winter break.
 The tournament which was first held at Hala Gryfia, Słupsk, in 2006, and held annually from 2008 until 2018.
 In 2016 the competition was held in the Ergo Arena, Gdańsk due to the capacity being much higher than that of Hala Gryfia, with the hall being the venue for the next three editions.
 After the tournament was cancelled for 2019 it returned again for a final time in January 2020, this time being hosted in Gliwice.

 Format

 The tournament is played over 2 days.
 The first day sees a children's tournament of 16 teams.
 The teams are split into 4 groups of 4, with the top two teams playing in the knock-out stages.

 The second day sees the men's teams play.
 This is a similar format but with only 2 groups.
-From 2006–2016 the 8 teams were split into groups of 4, and 2017–2018 the 6 teams were split into groups of 3.
+From 2006 to 2016 the 8 teams were split into groups of 4, and 2017–2018 the 6 teams were split into groups of 3.
 Each team plays each other once, with the top teams playing in a knockout stage before the 3rd place play-off and finals are played.
 The format was changed again with only 4 teams taking part in tournament for the 2020 edition.